ayrapetovai/dfm/README.md

 Traverse all directories in given paths, get the list of files to work on each file in the target directory could be:
 - a symlink, that points not into the source directory
-    - exit with error, or remove if --overwrite?
+    - exit with error, or remove if --force?
 - a symlink, that points into the source directory pointing at the corresponding file
     - do nothing
 - a symlink, that points into the source directory pointing at the non-corresponding file
-    - exit with error, if --overwrite then remove the link and create one pointing to the right file
+    - exit with error, if --force then remove the link and create one pointing to the right file
 - a symlink, that has an associated symlink file in the source directory
     - if the link points to the file specified in the source symlink file then do nothing
-    - otherwise error or if --overwrite then recreate  the link.
+    - otherwise error or if --force then recreate  the link.
 - an existing file, that has no corresponding file in the source directory
     - error "target file is not managed"
 - an existing file, that has a corresponding file in the source directory
     - if target file was not modified then overwrite it with the source file,
-    - otherwise error or if --overwrite then overwrite or if --merge call merge tool
+    - otherwise error or if --force then overwrite or if --merge call merge tool
 - a non-existing file, that has no corresponding file in the source directory
     - error "file not found and not managed"
 - a non-existing file, that has a corresponding file in the source directory